FunkyFreshFo/Negative-Checker-Extension/README.md

     ![step 7](./documentation//images/steps/7.png)

-    As you can see, the text is slightly toxic, has a bit of insult and a little bit of threat.
-This is not good and we should phrase our setence in a less negative way!
+    As you can see, the text is slightly toxic and has a bit of insult and a little bit of threat.
+This is not good and we should phrase our sentences less negatively!

-8. Lets try rewritting our email with a less negative tone!
+8. Let's try rewriting our email with a less negative tone!

     ![step 8](./documentation//images/steps/8.png)

-9. Lets highlight it
+9. Let's highlight it

     ![step 9](./documentation//images/steps/9.png)

-10. Lets run it through the extension again
+10. Let's run it through the extension again

     ![step 10](./documentation//images/steps/10.png)